 One of the coolest things to do while in Iceland is visit the public swimming pools, which are super popular with the locals.
 Just about every town, no matter how small, seems to have one.
 They have showers and pools of varying heat up to 104°F/40°C, and are a great way to unwind after a day of adventures.

-Additionally, be sure to bring along a pair of jeans, a thick scarf, lots of warm and thick socks, ample undies, lots of thin, long-sleeved shirts to layer, a few pairs of normal leggings to layer or wear on their own it case it’s a bit warmer during the day, and a camera bag with a waterproof sleeve.
-I didn’t bring mine and really wished I had!
+Additionally, be sure to bring along a pair of jeans or pants, a thick scarf, lots of warm and thick socks, ample undies, lots of thin, long-sleeved shirts to layer, a few pairs of normal leggings to layer or wear on their own in case it’s a bit warmer during the day, and a camera bag with a waterproof sleeve.

 To review, here’s the full list: